ilyasergey/YSC4231/_sources/week-11-races.rst.txt

   is beneficial there?

-* Descriptions of 4 (8 for the team of two) data races (possibly spanning multiple projects), each complemented with a short story as described above.
+* Descriptions of 4 (8 for the team of two) data races (possibly from multiple different projects), each complemented with a short story as described above.
 Some variations on what is reported are possible and are described below.